 - Have a physiotherapy session.
 There are many different techniques that can be used by a physiotherapist to help reduce back pain during pregnancy;

-- Do physical activity regularly.
-Doing some exercise, at least 30 minutes everyday, can help strengthen your back muscles, avoiding pain to come back again.
-Some good exercises to do while pregnant include hydro-kinesiotherapy, swimming, yoga and clinical pilates.
+- Practice physical activity regularly.
+Performing some exercise, at least 30 minutes everyday, can help strengthen your back muscles and prevent pain from returning.
+Some good activities that are safe for pregnancy include water aerobics, swimming, yoga and pilates.

 - Take medication under medical supervision.
-When nothing else seems to relieve back pain, you may need to visit a doctor to evaluate the need of using oral medication, such as Dipyrone or Paracetamol;
+When nothing else seems to relieve back pain, you may need to visit a doctor to evaluate the need of using oral medication, such as acetaminophen.

-It is very common for the expectant mother to start feeling back pain at the beginning of pregnancy due to the increase in progesterone and relaxin hormones in the blood, which makes the ligaments of the spine and the sacrum relax, causing pain.
+It is very common for the expectant mother to start feeling back pain at the beginning of pregnancy due to the increase in progesterone and relaxin in the blood.
+These hormones relax the spinal and sacral ligaments to start making room for the growing fetus, which can cause pain.

 - Use a belly belt when the belly starts weighing down;

-- Do regular stretching exercises for your legs and back every morning and night;
+- Perform regular stretching exercises for your legs and back every morning and night;

 - Try keeping your back straight, when sitting and walking;

-- Avoid lifting weights, but if you do have to, hold the object close to your body, bending your knees and keeping your back straight.
+- Avoid lifting weights.
+When necessary hold heavier objects close to your body, bending your knees and keeping your back straight.

 It is also recommended to avoid wearing high heels or flat sandals.
 The best option is to wear shoes with 3 cm heels that are comfortable and firm.